-We have audited the accompanying financial statements of Alinma Hospitality REIT Fund (the "Fund") managed by Alinma Investment Company (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2023, and the related statements of comprehensive income, cash flows and changes in equity for the period from 30 January 2023 to 31 December 2023, and notes to the financial statements, including material accounting policy information.
+We have audited the accompanying financial statements of Alinma Hospitality REIT Fund (the "Fund") managed by Alinma Capital Company (formerly known as Alinma Investment Company) (the "Fund Manager"), which comprise the statement of financial position as at 31 December 2024, and the related statements of profit or loss and other comprehensive income, cash flows and changes in equity for the year then ended, and notes to the financial statements, including a material accounting policy information.

-In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Fund as at 31 December 2023, and its financial performance and its cash flows for the period from 30 January 2023 to 31 December 2023 in accordance with the International Financial Reporting Standards ("IFRS") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").
+In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Fund as at 31 December 2024, and its financial performance and its cash flows for the year then ended in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are endorsed by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").